-Approximately an hour after Westerplatte the capital itself came under aerial bombardment; waves of Stuka dive bombers swooped on the capital in what can only be described as one of the world’s first ever terror bombings – hospitals, schools and market places were all deemed legitimate targets, while columns of fleeing refugees were strafed from the air.
+Approximately an hour after Westerplatte was fired upon, the Polish capital itself came under aerial bombardment; waves of Stuka dive bombers swooped on the capital in what can only be described as one of the world’s first-ever terror bombings – hospitals, schools, and marketplaces were all deemed legitimate targets, while columns of fleeing refugees were strafed from the air.
 Within a week German land forces had reached the city limits, though any thoughts of a swift lightning victory were quickly rebuffed.
 An opening tank assault on Ochota was fended off, with the German’s losing 80 tanks from an attacking force of 220.
-Spurred on by the stirring broadcasts of Warsaw Mayor Stefan Starzynski the defenders dug in for siege, fighting street by street and inch for inch.
+Spurred on by the stirring broadcasts of Warsaw Mayor Stefan Starzynski the defenders dug in for a siege, fighting street by street and inch for inch.
 A German demand for surrender on September 14th was rejected, and in spite of claims of triumph in the German press the city fought on, civilians and military alike joining together in a desperate attempt to ward off the invaders.

 Warsaw’s fate, and indeed Poland’s, was sealed days later on the 17th of September when the Soviets invaded from the east thereby fulfilling their part in the Nazi/Soviet Molotov-Ribbentrop pact.
 Even so, with the odds stacked against them, the Poles continued the fight on two fronts, with segments of Chopin aired every 30 seconds by radio to let the outside world know that Warsaw was still Polish.
 However the human cost was starting to mount; the merciless bombardment had claimed the lives of over 50,000 Varsovians, the Royal Castle lay in ruins, and supplies of food, power and water had reached critical levels.
 With Allied aid not forthcoming, and a humanitarian disaster looming large, the capital finally raised the white flag on September 28th.
 To bring the Polish heroics into perspective, Paris, defended by the largest standing army in the world, took just nine days to fall.

-OccupationHitler arrived in Warsaw for his one and only visit to the Polish capital on October 5th, inspecting a victory parade on Al. Ujazdowskie before scuttling off for a reception at the Belvedere Palace.
-If his pre-war rants hadn’t been ominous enough, the Polish public were about to learn just what a nutcase this man really was.
-"The Fuhrer’s verdict on the Poles is damning," wrote Goebbels shortly after Hitler’s stopover.
-"More like animals than human beings, completely primitive, stupid and amorphous."
+Nazi OccupationHitler arrived in Warsaw for his one and only visit to the Polish capital on October 5th, inspecting a victory parade on Al. Ujazdowskie before scuttling off for a reception at the Belvedere Palace.
+If his pre-war rants hadn’t been ominous enough, the Polish public was about to learn just what a nutcase this man really was.
+'The Fuhrer’s verdict on the Poles is damning,' wrote Goebbels shortly after Hitler’s stopover.
+'More like animals than human beings, completely primitive, stupid and amorphous.'

-The UprisingWith such a malignant machine in force it’s little surprise Poland gave birth to Europe’s largest resistance movement.
+The UprisingWith such a malignant machine in force, it’s little surprise Poland gave birth to Europe’s largest resistance movement.
 Even still, with the war moving towards its closing stages it was far from obvious that the resistance would abandon its partisan tactics and launch a bona fide military assault on the Nazis.
 By July 1944 the Red Army led by Marshal Rokossovsky had reached the Wisła, and on July 22 a panicked Fischer ordered the evacuation of German civilians from Warsaw; sensitive papers were torched and destroyed, trains screeched westwards to Berlin and all the signs suggested liberation was but days away.
-German intelligence was aware that an uprising was possible, yet nothing seemed clear cut.
-Fischer’s appeals for 100,000 Poles to present themselves to work on anti-tank defences were ignored, as were broadcasts reminding the Poles of their heroic battle against Bolshevism in 1919-20.
-Tensions increased with Red Army leaflet drops urging Varsovians to arms, and were further exacerbated on July 30th with a Soviet radio announcement declaring, "People of the capital!
+German intelligence was aware that an uprising was possible, yet nothing seemed clear-cut.
+Fischer’s appeals for 100,000 Poles to present themselves to work on anti-tank defenses were ignored, as were broadcasts reminding the Poles of their heroic battle against Bolshevism in 1919-20.
+Tensions increased with Red Army leaflet drops urging Varsovians to arms, and were further exacerbated on July 30th with a Soviet radio announcement declaring, 'People of the capital!
 To arms!
 Strike at the Germans!
-May your million strong population become a million soldiers, who will drive out the German invaders and win freedom."
-Still, like boxers prowling the ring, each side appeared locked in a waiting game, so much so that German military despatches on the afternoon of August 1, 1944 concluded with, "Warschau ist kalm."
+May your million-strong population become a million soldiers, who will drive out the German invaders and win freedom.'
+Still, like boxers prowling the ring, each side appeared locked in a waiting game, so much so that German military despatches on the afternoon of August 1, 1944 concluded with, 'Warschau ist kalm.'
 Warsaw was anything but.

 On orders from General Tadeusz ‘Bor’ Komorowski, 5pm signalled W-Hour (Wybuch standing for outbreak), the precise time when some 40,000 members of the Home Army would attack key German positions.
-Warsaw at the time was held by a garrison of 15,000 Germans, though any numerical supremacy the Poles could count on was offset by a chronic lack of arms, and a complete dearth of heavy armour.
-Nonetheless the element of surprise caught the Germans off guard, and in spite of heavy losses the Poles captured a string of strategic targets, including the old town, Prudential Tower (then the tallest building in Poland), and the post office.
-The first day had cost the lives of 2,000 Poles, yet for the first time since occupation the Polish flag fluttered once more over the capital.
+Warsaw at the time was held by a garrison of 15,000 Germans, though any numerical supremacy the Poles could count on was offset by a chronic lack of arms and a complete dearth of heavy armor.
+Nonetheless, the element of surprise caught the Germans off guard, and in spite of heavy losses the Poles captured a string of strategic targets, including the old town, Prudential Tower (then the tallest building in Poland), and the post office.
+The first day had cost the lives of 2,000 Poles, yet for the first time since occupation, the Polish flag fluttered once more over the capital.

 ‘Freedom came out against slavery.
 The flame of the Uprising remained in people’s hearts and souls.
 It was passed on by the baton of the generations.
 The spirit proved indestructible and immortal.
 Soldiers of the Rising.
 You did not die in vain.’